carlmontanari/scrapli/README.md

  ".
 For "normal" ssh devices this could be basic SSH keepalives (with ssh2-python and system transports).
 As scrapli is generally focused on networking devices, and most networking devices don't support standard keepalives, scrapli also has the ability to send "network" keepalives.

-In either case -- "standard" or "network" -- scrapli spawns a keepalive thread.
-This thread then sends either standard keepalive messages or "in band" keepalive messages in the case of "network" keepalives.

 "network" keepalives default to sending u"\005" which is equivalent of sending `CTRL-E` (jump to end (right side) of line).
 This is generally an innocuous command, and furthermore is never sent unless the keepalive thread can acquire